vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/dev-flow.md

 ## Backlog

-Before the developer starts work, the work must be specified and prioritized in a backlog.
 The *Backlog* is a curated list from which the developer will pull their work.
+Before a developer starts work, the work must be specified and prioritized in a backlog.

 The work is specified as discrete *Stories* that are: